openinput-fw/openinput-kicad-library/README.md

 ## Through PCM (Recomended)

+The library should be available in the official KiCad PCM repository, proceed if you wish to install manually or offline

 To Install open Kicad's `Plugin and Content Manager` (shortcut `Ctrl+M`) and `Install from File...` with the packaged library found in [releases](https://github.com/openinput-fw/openinput-kicad-library/releases)

 Kicad uses library tables to keep track of installed libraries.
 As of `6.0.0-rc1` Content Manager DOES NOT automatically update these library tables.